splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Uninstall a private runner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Navigate to your project directory
+Navigate to your project directory:

    .. code:: shell